Listing Thumbnail

 CI/CD Tool Integration

-Integrates with common continuous integration and release platforms including GitHub, Azure DevOps, Octopus Deploy, Jenkins, and GitLab for seamless automation.
+Integrates with common continuous integration and release platforms including GitHub, Azure DevOps, Octopus Deploy, Jenkins, and GitLab for seamless pipeline automation.

 Schema Registry